Financial reporting procedural flow chart

-In addition, a certain number of financial statements will be selected in such a way that the financial reporting of a specific issuer is subjected to a review by SIX Exchange Regulation in general at least every five years for main standard, or every ten years for other standards.
+In addition, a certain number of financial statements will be selected in such a way that the financial reporting of a specific issuer is subjected to a review by SIX Exchange Regulation in general at least every five to eight years.

 The annual or semi-annual financial statements of a selected issuer will be reviewed with a risk-oriented procedure to verify compliance with the chosen accounting standard.
 The review focuses in particular on the following circumstances of financial reporting: